 Stropharia rugoso-annulata has been actively researched at Cornell University in recent years as a viable agro-forestry product.
 The research has not directly extended into agricultural field production.
 The benefits of Stropharia mushrooms have been touted for soil moisture retention and increasing symbiotic relationships with plant roots, increasing plant nutrient uptake.
 Stropharia is an uncommon market crop due to its fragility post-harvest, the inability to predict and control fruiting, and because wildlife and slugs favor the fruit.
 While Stropharia in itself may not be worth growing as a source of revenue, it can be seen as a “bonus” crop that can provide supplemental income to existing crops.

-Eight blocks containing 70′ rows were established to test multiple mulch applications, viability of Stropharia rugoso-annulata on the plots, and impacts to cabbage and lemon cucumbers.
+Eight blocks containing 70′ rows were established to test multiple mulch applications, viability of Stropharia rugoso-annulata on the plots, and impacts to cabbage, lemon cucumbers, and beets.

-Soil samples were taken prior to the treatment, and following the final cabbage harvest.
+Soil samples were taken prior to the treatment, and following the final cabbage harvest in year one.

-Cabbage and lemon cucumbers plants were maintained with regular watering (at least 1″ of water per week when rainfall wasn’t adequate) and organic pest prevention as necessary.
+Plants were maintained with regular watering (at least 1″ of water per week when rainfall wasn’t adequate) and organic pest prevention as necessary.
 Pest prevention consisted of manual removal of striped cucumber beetles, row covers over cabbage to protect from Swede midge and application of diatomaceous earth around cabbage for slug control.
 No additional fertilizer was applied beyond the original compost and mulch treatment applications.
 Lemon cucumber fruits were weighed upon harvest, based on a standard harvest size.
 Plants were monitored daily for ripeness.
-Entire cabbage plants were harvested to measure biomass.

 Stropharia mycellium was monitored throughout the growing season, and fruits were weighed when harvested.

 Lemon cucumbers were sold at the CNY Regional Market and added to the customer CSA boxes.
 Customers sought out the cucumbers at the market stand and they sold out within a couple hours of being offered.
 Market customers who tried this crop would regularly seek them out.
+Lemon cucumbers were not grown in year two, though customers expressed regret that we did not grow them a second year.
+Five customers who either visited the farm directly, or the market stand specifically requested that we grow them again.
+Two community gardens who grew the cucumbers also requested that we grow seedlings for them in future.
 The demand for these cucumbers far exceeded what we grew.
 The negative responses from customers related to the “seediness” of the cucumbers, while some customers preferred the more mellow taste and crispy texture.
-Further CSA customer survey results are pending.